mooreInteractive/ng-wiki/README.md

 	--Set Wiki Welcome Message
 	--Set Wiki MOTD
 	--set HomeHTML, if not set hoem page shows list of categories after MOTD

-Problem Areas:

-	-When pressing a cancel or save button, the new button doesn't work a second time unless navigating to a different page and back.

-	-wiki settings like wiki title and tagline change in real time when updating the form without the need to press save.
-That doesn't seem appropriate.